S3-working-group/s3-practical-guide/docs/all.md

 No two items can be of equal importance, meaning it is necessary to agree on priorities and make tough choices.

-A prioritized <a href="glossary.html#entry-backlog" class="glossary-tooltip" data-toggle="tooltip" title="Backlog: A list of (often prioritized) uncompleted work items (deliverables), or drivers that need to be addressed.">backlog</a> helps to **maintain focus** on the most important items.
+A prioritized <a href="glossary.html#entry-backlog" class="glossary-tooltip" data-toggle="tooltip" title="Backlog: A list of (often prioritized) uncompleted work items (typically a deliverable, requirement or a driver) that need to be addressed.">backlog</a> helps to **maintain focus** on the most important items.

 #### Visualize Work